armanriazi/armanriazi/README.md

 Hi 👋 I am Arman
 ======================

-**Blockchain Developer** & (Web Developer, Devops)
+**Backend Developer** & (Web, Blockchain)
 ---------------------------

 I have been programming in the field of blockchain for about 3Y with 12Y Web 2.0.
-I started with .Net Framework/Core and for now, I am working on Rust-Lang due to love to DLT & Blockchain programming.
+I started with .Net Framework/Core.
+Since 2020 I have been working on TS, Rust-Lang due to my interest in the DeSci & Blockchain programming.

-* 🌍  I live in Earth when it created 4M years ago!
+* 🌍  I lived on Earth when it was created 4M years ago!
 * ✉️  You can contact me at [armanriyazi.github.io@gmail.com](mailto:armanriyazi.github.io@gmail.com)
 * 🧠  I'm learning & teaching such as Rust, Substrate, ecosystem